DanOlner/HarmonisedCountryOfBirthDatasets/README.md

     -   [3 Census](data/countryofbirth/countryOfBirth_Scotland_3_Census.csv)
     -   [5 Census](data/countryofbirth/countryOfBirth_Scotland_5_Census.csv)

 Each CSV contains all Census years in long form.
+To get them, either [clone the repo](https://git-scm.com/docs/git-clone) or follow the above links and right-click on the download button for download options.

 The CoBs available in these are: